rockhound03/CovidDataExplore/README.md

 ### 2. Does type of transport / purpose have an impact on behavioral changes?

 ## Solution / Method
 Data from google_mobility/us-mobility.csv and New_York_Times/covid-19-state-level-data.csv.
 Data from the two csv files were combined into one json file.
-This data will populate a React table.
-Table will be filterable by state.
 This will be supplemented by plot comparing cases to transportation trends.
 ## Installing
 ### Tools Needed
 1. Jupyter Notebooks, scipy.stats